What is the Most Absorbable Type of Magnesium in the Body?

 Clinical Studies on the Absorption of Magnesium

-There have some noteable clinical studies that have compared the absorption of different types of magnesium.
+There have some notable clinical studies that have compared the absorption of different types of magnesium.
 Here are a few examples:

 A pertinent study published in the Journal of the American College of Nutrition compared the absorption of different forms of magnesium in healthy individuals.
 The study found that magnesium citrate and magnesium aspartate had higher absorption rates than magnesium oxide and chloride.